-The EU guidance document on semiochemical actives and plant protection products is available (SANTE/12815/2014 rev. 5.2) also covers some efficacy aspects.
-For more detailed guidance on efficacy requirements however, reference should be made to the EPPO.
+An EU guidance document on semiochemical actives and plant protection products is available (SANTE/12815/2014 rev. 5.2).
+This document also covers some efficacy aspects.
+For more detailed guidance on efficacy requirements however, reference should be made to EPPO standards.